How to Clean Your Oven Published 20/08/2010

 Cooking with a dirty oven doesn't just stink out your kitchen, but it can also sour the food that you're cooking as well.
 I'm going to show you how to give your oven a really deep clean, the sort of thing you should probably do about once a year.

-You're going to need some rubber gloves, some bin liners, lots of kitchen towel and some ordinary kitchen spray, a bowl and a scourer.
-You may well need a hob scraper and a screwdriver, and then a choice of oven cleaners.
+You're going to need some rubber gloves, some bin liners, lots of kitchen towel, some ordinary kitchen spray, a bowl and a scourer, you may well need a hob scraper and a screwdriver, and then a choice of oven cleaners.

 So for the non-caustic method, you mix yourself a thick paste of soda crystals with water, smear it all over the inside of the oven, leave it overnight, and then brace yourself for some serious scrubbing.
 Or you could use a non-toxic cleaner, like this OVENRENS cleaner from Electrolux.
 However, I'm going to go for the full-on chemical assault from Mr. Muscle.
 That means I need to make sure that the kitchen is well ventilated, so let's open the windows.